Java Heap Space Error: Causes, Detection, and Monitoring Solutions

 JVM Memory Structure Explained

-To fix heap space problems, you need to understand how the JVM manages memory:
+To fix heap space problems, you need to understand how the Java Virtual Machine (JVM) manages heap memory: the heap is a shared runtime data area used for object storage and management.

 The Heap is Divided into Regions